<> <> <> <>

 Medication

-Some medications can also be responsible for a lack of hair growth or outright hair loss, including steroids, hormone replacement therapy and thyroid medication.
+Some medications can also be responsible for a lack of hair growth or outright hair loss.

 Stress